9001/copyparty/README.md

 using arguments or config files, or a mix of both:
 * config files (`-c some.conf`) can set additional commandline arguments; see [./docs/example.conf](docs/example.conf)
+* `kill -s USR1` (same as `systemctl reload copyparty`) to reload accounts and volumes from config files without restarting
+  * or click the `[reload cfg]` button in the control-panel when logged in as admin

 ## file indexing